 🚀 Quick takeaway

 Do not fire a popup the second someone lands.
 Trigger on scroll, time, or exit intent, lead with the incentive, and keep it one field and one button.
-The timing and the offer move conversion more than the visual design does.
+The timing and the offer generate conversion more than the visual design does.

 Single vs double opt-in